they-call-me-electronerd/Sasto_Mahango/DEPLOYMENT_SUMMARY.md

 ## 📋 Executive Summary

-The MulyaSuchi web platform has undergone a comprehensive preparation process to finalize it for production deployment.
+The SastoMahango web platform has undergone a comprehensive preparation process to finalize it for production deployment.
 All aspects of the codebase have been cleaned, optimized, and documented according to industry best practices.

 ### Key Achievements
 - ✅ Removed 11,907 lines of legacy code and debug statements